ballerina-platform/ballerina-lang/docs/misc/packaging.md

 To execute `main()` from a `.bal` file or a package or archive file:

 ```
-ballerina run (filename | packagename | mainarchive)
+jballerina run (filename | packagename | mainarchive)
 ```

 To run named services:

 ```
-ballerina run (filename | packagename | servicearchive)+
+jballerina run (filename | packagename | servicearchive)+
 ```

 To run a collection of service archives from service root:

 ```
-ballerina run [-sr serviceroot]
+jballerina run [-sr serviceroot]
 ```

 ## Creating and running a Docker image of the archive
 After you have built an archive, you can create a Docker image of it and run it in the container.

-To create a Docker image from a Ballerina package, you run `ballerina docker` and provide the package name as an argument:
+To create a Docker image from a Ballerina package, you run `jballerina docker` and provide the package name as an argument:

 ```
-ballerina docker helloWorld.bmz
+jballerina docker helloWorld.bmz
 ballerina: build docker image [helloworld:latest] in docker host [localhost]? (y/n): y

 ballerina: docker image helloworld:latest successfully built.